‘Meritocracy’; A better alternative to democracy

 Wg Cdr (rtd) Fardad Ali Shah

 ‘Democracy’ as originally conceived, was a noble idea of establishing a government ‘of the people’, ‘by the people’ and ‘for the people’.
-Over the years this concept has been badly mutilated and as it stands today, democracy miserably fails in qualifying as the system delivering its primary objective.
+Over the years spirit behind this concept has been badly mutilated and as it stands today, democracy miserably fails in qualifying as the system delivering its primary objective.
 Even the most (relatively) progressive countries practicing democracy like the US, Britain etc could do much better with Meritocracy instead of democracy as their system.

 In Pakistan the slogan of democracy has proved a total farce.
 This sham system as it exists today has paved the way for degeneration of institutions, rampancy of corruption, exploitation of the poor people, invitation to unholy military interventions, and promotion of disillusionment and despondency.